Skip to main content

 • Reduce distractions and maintain focus by limiting context switching.

-Example: Many top executives batch their email responses to just two sessions per day instead of checking constantly, reclaiming valuable deep work time.
+Real-Life Example: Many top executives batch their email responses to just two sessions per day instead of checking constantly, reclaiming valuable deep work time.
+Entrepreneurs often use batching to streamline content creation or business operations.

 Comparing the Two: Productivity Science & Proofs